roundcube/roundcubemail/SECURITY.md

 ## Reporting a Vulnerability

-If you found a security issue or vulnerability of the software, please report with direct and encrypted email to *thomas[at]roundcube.net* and *alec[at]alec.pl*.
-You can find the according PGP public keys on the major public keyservers like [pgp.key-server.io](https://pgp.key-server.io).
+If you found a security issue or vulnerability of the software, please report it to [Nextcloud's HackerOne](https://hackerone.com/nextcloud).

 Your report should include clear steps for reproduction and a classification of the found vulnerability.